2020 Beirut explosion: Cause

-Warehouses at the Port of Beirut were used to store explosives and chemicals including nitrates, which are common components of fertilizers and explosives.
+Warehouses at the Port of Beirut were used to store explosives and chemicals including nitrates, which are common components of fertilisers and explosives.
 The General Director of General Security, Major General Abbas Ibrahim, said the ammonium nitrate confiscated from Rhosus had exploded.
 The 2,750 t of ammonium nitrate was the equivalent to around 1155 tTNT.
 The failure to remove the materials from the warehouse and relocate them was attributed to mismanagement of the port, corruption of the government, and inaction of the flag registry's country and ship owner.

 The Lebanese Broadcasting Corporation International (LBCI) reported that, according to attendees of a Higher Defence Council briefing, the fire was ignited by workers welding a door at a warehouse.
 A former port worker said that "[t]here were 30 to 40 nylon bags of fireworks inside warehouse 12" that he had personally seen.
 An American diplomatic cable on 7 August said it "remains unclear ... whether fireworks, ammunition or something else stored next to the ammonium nitrate might have been involved" in worsening the warehouse fire and igniting the ammonium nitrate.
 A port worker said Warehouse 12 was "not in regular use", and that "those in charge only used to open the warehouse to stack inside it materials confiscated upon judicial orders or perilous products", though he had not seen this to include any armaments.

 Casualties

-A total of 218 people were confirmed dead from the explosion, with over 7,000 people were injured.
+A total of 218 people were confirmed dead from the explosion, with over 7,000 injured.
 Foreigners from at least 22 countries were among the casualties.
-Also, several United Nations naval peacekeepers who were members of the UN Interim Force in Lebanon (UNIFIL) were injured by the blast.
+Several United Nations naval peacekeepers who were members of the UN Interim Force in Lebanon (UNIFIL) were injured by the blast.
 The United Nations High Commissioner for Refugees (UNHCR) reported that 34 refugees were among the dead and missing, and an additional 124 refugees were injured.
-At least 150 people became permanently disabled as a result of the explosion.
+At least 150 people were left permanently disabled as a result of the explosion.

+Notable casualties

 All ten members of Platoon 5, a team of nine firefighters and a paramedic, died at the scene of the blast.
 Nazar Najarian, the secretary-general of the Kataeb Party, died after sustaining severe head injuries.
 French architect Jean-Marc Bonfils died after sustaining serious injuries at his apartment in the East Village building in Mar Mikhaël.
 He had been live-streaming the fire at the warehouse on Facebook at the time.
 Lady Cochrane Sursock, philanthropist and member of the Sursock family, died on 31 August from injuries sustained from the blast.